sungeunchoi-kr/portaudio/README.md

+# PortAudio Fork
+This is a fork of PortAudio used for custom builds.
+The various build configurations are in branches prefixed with "muse".

 # PortAudio - portable audio I/O library
 PortAudio is a portable audio I/O library designed for cross-platform support of audio.
 It uses either a callback mechanism to request audio processing, or blocking read/write calls to buffer data between the